DERIVE - Detection and RIsk management of Verotoxigenic E. coli (VTEC) in the water Environment

 • Do VTEC from human waste sources (septic tanks) also contaminate drinking water supplies, and if so how?

-• How many VTEC bugs there are in the different water bodies (in surface waters, ground water and in drinking water supplies)?
+• How many VTEC bugs are there in the different water bodies (in surface waters, ground water and in drinking water supplies)?

 • How does the quantity of VTEC bugs in the different water bodies change during the seasons, and with extreme weather events.